openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 -  Any object of array type contains elements indexed by integer position starting from *0*;
--  Access to any array element is performed within the same time;
+-  Access to any array element is performed at the same time;
 -  If passed to non-|LANG| environment, an array is represented as a contiguous memory location;
 -  Types of all array elements are upper-bounded by the element type specified